Network and Wi-Fi

 03

 Network segmentation and firewall coordination can reduce unnecessary exposure and help separate guest, staff, device, and sensitive traffic.
-Specific firewall scope and supported vendors still need confirmation.
+Common environments may include SonicWall, UniFi, MikroTik, Cloudflare, switches, access points, and firewalls, with exact service boundaries still to confirm.

 • Guest network planning